MK2112/discord-denoise/README.md

 ## Features

 - Hides game/activity status (`"Playing XYZ"`) from user popouts and profile cards
+- Always hides all profile animations for all users, all the time
 - Respects your attention: shows status if DMs are open
 - Works automatically in the background
 - Lightweight and non-intrusive